Sea Watch Staff

 Director - Dr Peter Evans established Sea Watch Foundation in 1991 and is the Charity’s Director.
 He has worked on cetacean research for thirty years and oversees the UK national cetacean monitoring scheme.
 He was founding Secretary, and later Chairman of the European Cetacean Society, as well as Editor for 21 years.
 He is a the Director of the Fair Isle Bird Observatory Trust, a Trustee of the Hebridean Whale and Dolphin Trust and an adviser to the government and various NGO’s on cetacean matters.
 Peter’s field research concentrates upon ecological, behavioural and conservation biology studies of cetaceans in the UK, particularly harbour porpoises, bottlenose dolphins and minke whales.
 He also studies the effects of human disturbance upon cetaceans.
 He has worked extensively on seabirds in Britain, Ireland and the Arctic and was former Secretary of the Seabird Group and editor of its journal, ‘Seabird’.
 He has written and/or edited 12 books and 120 scientific publications and is Honorary Senior Lecturer at the School of Ocean Sciences, University of Bangor.

-Sightings Officer - Danielle Gibas was first involved with Sea Watch Foundation in 2010, when she spent a season working as a research assistant for the Cardigan Bay Monitoring programme.
-She is now Sea Watch’s Sightings Officer.
-Previous to her involvement with Sea Watch, Danielle spent three years in New Zealand where she worked as a fisheries observer and participated in a number of marine mammal research projects.
-Danielle is now based in New Quay and is responsible for managing the regional sightings network, with the help of regional co-ordinators.
+Sightings Officer – Kathy James took over the role of Sea Watch’s Sightings Officer in February 2014.
+She has a biological degree from the University of Leeds and has spent her lifetime in awe of the natural world.
+Previous to joining Sea Watch, she has worked for the RSPB and the North Wales Wildlife Trust in various capacities.
+She also continues to run Naturebites, which offers guided wildlife tours in Wales (focused on the Isle of Anglesey).
+Kathy is now based in New Quay and is responsible for managing the regional sightings network, with the help of regional co-ordinators.
 She liaises with observers and promotes public education and awareness by distributing environmental information.
-Danielle also trains new observers, coordinates National Whale and Dolphin Watch Week and assists the Monitoring Officer in conducting cetacean research in Cardigan Bay.
+Kathy also trains new observers, coordinates National Whale and Dolphin Watch Week and assists the Monitoring Officer in conducting cetacean research in Cardigan Bay.

 Adopt a Dolphin Administrator - Kirsten Hintner works with Sea Watch Foundation as the ‘Adopt a Dolphin’ administrator and is involved in film making and producing.
 She is based in Buckinghamshire and trained at the London College of Communication.
 She gained wildlife filming experience at the BBC’s Natural History Unit before starting work at the Open University, producing course material for distance teaching.
 Kirsten has experience in all aspects of filmmaking, including operating cameras, recording and editing audio, vision mixing, voice-over and many other techniques.
 She became a freelance worker in 2000 with her own company, ‘Worldimg’, and has since worked for a variety of organisations, including the United Nations, BBC, NIACE, the Open University, the Community Channel and many charity organizations, including Fauna & Flora International, National Phobics Society, Barnardos and Sea Watch Foundation.
 Kirsten produces short films, documentaries & video journalism pieces for internet use, and other media for marketing, education, broadcast and fundraising purposes.
 She has been involved in community film-making projects and has worked with children, people with disabilities and isolated communities. www.kirstenhintner.co.uk